DuckySoLucky/hypixel-discord-chat-bridge/README.md

 You can receive Hypixel API key by joining Hypixel Network and typing `/api new` command.

-AntiSniper key can be received [Here](https://api.antisniper.net/)
+AntiSniper key can be generated [Here](https://api.antisniper.net/)

-Imgur API can be received [Here](https://api.imgur.com/oauth2/addclient)
+Imgur API can be generated [Here](https://api.imgur.com/oauth2/addclient)

 ### Event